Dates from this section apply to the 2016 race. Updated information is forthcoming.

 You may begin to complete your entry immediately upon acceptance of your AFE.
-Except as noted below, all forms must be completed and filed, the balance of your entry and crew fees paid and your Captain’s Waiver filed not later than 1700, May 16, 2014.
+Data collected here, including crew lists, boat particulars and other information, will be retained to streamline entries to future Bermuda Races.
+Except as noted below, all forms must be completed and filed, the balance of your entry and crew fees paid and your Captain’s Waiver filed not later than 1700, May 16, 2016.
 You may enter and re-enter the registration system multiple times using your id and password to complete your entry.

-Captains are responsible for arranging an appointment with an Inspector at a mutually convenient time for their pre-race inspection.
+Captains are responsible for arranging an appointment with an Inspector (available from the Official Notice Board) at a mutually convenient time for their pre-race inspection.
 Captains are also responsible for preparation of their yacht and its equipment in advance of the agreed inspection time so as to make most efficient use of their Inspector’s time.
-Inspection may begin as early as March 10, 2014, and must be completed not later than 1700, June 6, 2014.
+Inspection may begin as early as March 10, 2016, and must be completed not later than 1700, June 3, 2016.

-Note that at least 30% of a yacht’s crew (including the Captain and the Navigator or a Watch Captain) must have completed a US Sailing sanctioned Safety At Sea Seminar within 5 years of the Race’s June 20, 2014 start.
-The Newport Bermuda Race® will sponsor seminars on March 15-16 and also June 18th in Newport.
-If these times and date are not convenient, US Sailing schedules Safety At Sea Seminars at many locations around the country, however some Safety at Sea Seminars do not satisfy Newport Bermuda Race Requirements.
+Note that at least 30% of a yacht’s crew (including the Captain and the Navigator or a Watch Captain) must have completed a US Sailing sanctioned Safety At Sea Seminar within 5 years of the Race’s June 17, 2016 start.
+The Newport Bermuda Race will sponsor a seminar on March 19-20 in Newport.
+If this time is not convenient, US Sailing schedules Safety At Sea Seminars at many locations around the country, however some Safety at Sea Seminars do not satisfy Newport Bermuda Race Requirements.